 I do wonder whether Japanese renovation shows like Before After have unaired epilogues.
 Epilogues in which owners and crew debate over minor alternations, before ruefully agreeing on a list of changes.

 Update – March 28, 2017

 An elderly gentlemen was immensely unhappy with his house reform, and the resulting hoo-hah supposedly resulted in the show being reassigned to an ad-hoc basis.
-My Japanese isn’t good enough to understand all the articles and YouTube videos about this controversy.
-But if that was indeed the case, it’s really unfortunately because a lot of the makeover were, in my opinion, fantastic.
+(Something like that) My Japanese isn’t good enough to understand all the details or the YouTube videos about this controversy.
+But if that was indeed the case for the reassignment of the show, it’s really unfortunately because many of the makeover were fantastic.
 (At least, when viewed in the show)